What is an Anxiety Disorder?

-A related disorder involves phobias, or intense fears, about certain objects or situations.
+A related anxiety disorder involves phobias, or intense fears, about certain objects or situations.
 Specific phobias may involve the avoidance of people, places and things associated with the traumatic event.

-As you can see, the answer to the question, “What is anxiety” is not an easy one and is highly individualized.
-However, learning about anxiety is an important step to learning how to cope with anxiety.
+As you can see, the answer to the question, “What is an anxiety disorder” is not an easy one and is highly individualized.
+However, learning about anxiety disorders is an important step to learning how to cope with anxiety.

 Treatment for Anxiety Disorders

 Anxiety is a common and highly treatable disorder.
-The most commonly used treatments for anxiety are psychotherapy, psychiatric medications, or a combination of the two.
+The most commonly used treatments for anxiety disorders are psychotherapy, psychiatric medications, or a combination of the two.
 Both treatments have been proven to be effective in reducing anxiety and in chronic, severe or incapacitating anxiety, combined treatment is often the best.
-Once identified, anxiety can almost always be successfully treated by psychotherapy, medication, or a combination of both.
-If this combination has not worked, or your anxiety is getting worse and interfering with daily functioning, it is probably time to try a more intensive treatment program to treat your anxiety.
+Once identified, anxiety disorders can almost always be successfully treated by psychotherapy, medication, or a combination of both.
+If this combination has not worked, or your anxiety disorder is getting worse and interfering with daily functioning, it is probably time to try a more intensive treatment program to treat your anxiety.

-Whether the type of treatment is psychotherapy and/or medication, most therapy for anxiety occurs on an outpatient basis.
+Whether the type of treatment is psychotherapy and/or medication, most therapy for anxiety disorders occurs on an outpatient basis.
 Hospitalization is now reserved for only the most severe, unsafe cases.
 This has resulted in a significant gap between traditional outpatient therapy, which usually occurs for one hour per week, and the 24 hour care provided in the hospital.
-Fortunately, there are now Intensive Outpatient Programs that have proven to be effective in the treatment of severe, chronic or debilitating anxiety.
+Fortunately, there are now Intensive Outpatient Programs that have proven to be effective in the treatment of severe, chronic or debilitating anxiety disorders.
 These programs provide services to those who need more treatment than one hour a week, but less than 24 hour care, by providing three hours of treatment per day, three to five days per week, in an outpatient setting.
-Mental Health Resources specializes in providing an Intensive Outpatient Program for anxiety.
+Mental Health Resources specializes in providing an Intensive Outpatient Program for anxiety disorders.
 Call now to schedule an assessment to determine if our program can help you.